DucManhPhan/DucManhPhan.github.io/_posts/2020-02-26-Refactoring-conditional-complexity.md

     - Extract conditional
     - Use Java 8 Stream

 - When we have a lot of code in a simple if/else statement, we can use polymorphism.
+Normally replace branching with polymorphism is often enough.

     It means that we will create classes for corresponding code in each if/else statement, and the base class for them.
 Then, we will use factory method pattern to support creating an instance of each class.